Via recorded webinar

 This training will offer a framework for understanding, delivering and accepting such an apology.
 From the small hurts of life to the biggest betrayals, we can offer our clients support, compassion and guidance.
 We will explore the many important and relevant clinical aspects of an apology, how to give one, how to receive one and sometimes how not to accept one as well.
 We will study the ingredients that make for an effective apology as well as those which guarantee the apology to nose-dive!
 This course addresses resentment, blame and anger as well as over-apologizers and non- or under-apologizers.
 Critically examining historical apologies we will show the evidence-based components of what goes into a sincere and healthy apology.

 This training will provide much needed research and guidance in this highly-relevant topic that all humans must grapple with.
 It will show therapists how to help clients understand their resentment, pain and anger and a road to effectively take responsibility for their actions, leading to more meaningful interpersonal experiences.
-Finally, by helping clients understand the scared area of giving and receiving forgiveness, we will effect healthy internal fortitude, esteem and satisfaction in lasting ways.
+Finally, by helping clients understand the sacred area of giving and receiving forgiveness, we will affect healthy internal fortitude, esteem and satisfaction in lasting ways.
 The words, ‘I’m sorry’ can take trivial to severe matters and ruin or transform a relationship.

 Original recording date: August 4, 2020 Length: 120 minutes

 Upon the completion of this course, participants will be able to:

 - List 5 reasons that apologies are difficult to give and to receive

 - Identify 5 components of an effective apology

 - Describe 4 expressions or attitudes that impede a proper apology

 - Define 3 applications of clinical forgiveness, communication skills and relationship repair after a painful experience and an effective apology